Asymptotic shape for the contact process in random environment: Model and results

 \subsection{Time translations}

-For $t \ge 0$, we define the translation operator $\theta_t$ on a locally finite counting measure $m=\sum_{i=1}^{+\infty} \delta_{t_i}$ on $\R_+$ by setting
+For $t \ge0$, we define the translation operator $\theta_t$ on a locally finite counting measure $m=\sum_{i=1}^{+\infty} \delta_{t_i}$ on $\R_+$ by setting

-The translation $\theta_t$ induces an operator on $\Omega$, still denoted by $\theta_t$: for every $\omega \in \Omega$, we set
+The translation $\theta_t$ induces an operator on $\Omega$, still denoted by $\theta_t$; for every $\omega\in\Omega$, we set

-The Poisson point process being translation invariant, every probability measure $\P_{\lambda}$ is stationary under~$\theta_t$.
-The semi-group property of the contact process has here a stronger trajectorial version: for every $A \subset \Zd$, for every $s,t \ge 0$, for every $\omega \in \Omega$, we have
+The Poisson point process being translation invariant, every probability measure $\P_{\lambda}$ is stationary under $\theta_t$.
+The semigroup property of the contact process here has a stronger trajectorial version; for every $A \subset\Zd$, for every $s,t \ge0$, for every $\omega\in\Omega$, we have

-that can also be written in the classical markovian way:
+that can also be written in the classical markovian way

-We can write in the same way the strong Markov property: if $T$ is an $(\mathcal{F}_t)_{t\ge 0}$ stopping time, then, on the event $\{T<+\infty\}$,
+We can write in the same way the strong Markov property: if $T$ is an $(\mathcal{F}_t)_{t\ge0}$ stopping time, then, on the event $\{ T<+\infty\}$,

 We recall that $\mathcal{F}_T$ is defined by